Ruban-RR/Ruban-RR/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning more about automation frameworks and advanced testing techniques.
 - 💬 Ask me about manual testing, automation testing, test case design, and bug reporting.
 - 📫 How to reach me: getruban51@gmail.com
 - ⚡ Fun fact: I love solving puzzles and playing strategy games.